sparklemotion/nokogiri.org/content/installing_nokogiri.md

 ## Using Nonstandard libxml2 / libxslt installations

+If:

+* you've got libxml2 and/or libxslt installed in a nonstandard place,
+* and you don't have `pkg-config` installed

-If you've got libxml2 and/or libxslt installed in a nonstandard place (read as "not /opt/local, /usr/local, /usr or the standard Ruby directories"), you can use command-line parameters to the `gem install` command to grease the wheels.
+you can use command-line parameters to the `gem install` command to specify build parameters.

 If you've got the proper `config` scripts: